sorbay/sorbay-documentation/docs/en/workspaces.md

 On the "Settings" page you can delete the currently selected workspace by clicking the "Delete workspace" button in the "Workspace deletion" section of the screen.
-After confirming the deletion by clicking "Yes" in the pop up confirmation dialog, the workspace and all associated services and resources will be removed irrevocably.
+After confirming the deletion by clicking "Yes" in the pop-up confirmation dialog, the workspace and all associated services and resources will be removed irrevocably.